Subhasish18/HousePrediction/README.md

-### 🏠 HousePrediction_flask
+### 🏠 HousePrediction

-**HousePrediction_flask** is a machine learning project that predicts house prices based on various input features such as area, location, number of bedrooms, and more.
-The project combines a **Flask API** for backend model deployment with a **Streamlit interface** for interactive predictions and visualization.
+**HousePrediction** is a machine learning project that predicts house prices based on various input features such as area, location, number of bedrooms, and more.
+The project uses a **Streamlit interface** for interactive predictions and visualisation.
 It also includes complete **data preprocessing, cleaning, and model training** steps using modern data science tools.

 ---